Pramod858/Terraform-RDS/README.md

     Clone your repository using the following command:

-    `git clone https://github.com/Pramod858/Terraform-RDS` and navigate to the `Terraform-RDS` directory.
+    `git clone https://github.com/Pramod858/Terraform-RDS` and navigate to the `Terraform-RDS/TF-RDS` directory.

 2. **Install Terraform**: